CascadiaLegion/a-case-for-civil-war/civil-strife-vs-civil-war/index.md

 ## Civil Strife

-"Civil Strife" begins at 25 deaths a year - “In the United States in 2019, domestic anti-government extremists killed forty-two people; in 2018 they killed fifty-three people; in 2017, thirty-seven; in 2016, seventy-two; and in 2015, seventy.
-By this definition, America is already in a state of civil strife, on the threshold of civil war.”
+> "Civil Strife" begins at 25 deaths a year - “In the United States in 2019, domestic anti-government extremists killed forty-two people; in 2018 they killed fifty-three people; in 2017, thirty-seven; in 2016, seventy-two; and in 2015, seventy.
+By this definition, America is already in a state of civil strife, on the threshold of civil war.” - Stephen Marche

 ## Civil War